hpi-swa-lab/squeak-inbox-talk/docs/exposé.md

 ### Review or revise a submission (advanced)

-To benefit from the integration into a wonderful live Squeak system, the tool should provide more convenient and interactive ways to review submitted code and revise it on-demand.
+To benefit from the integration into the wonderful live Squeak system, the tool should provide more convenient and interactive ways to review submitted code and revise it on-demand.
 For this, a separate *code view* should be integrated.

 - **Browse proposed patches together with any annotated discussion threads.**